ndrewtl/airspace-jekyll/_posts/2018-04-18-pandas-python-intro.md

 ### Matplotlib basics

-We're going to use the Scottish hill data from the pandas section of the tutorial, so if you need to set this up again, the script should look like this to begin with:
+We're going to use the Scottish hill data from the Pandas section of the tutorial, so if you need to set this up again, the script should look like this to begin with:

 ```python
 import pandas as pd